 Interestingly, it seems that anxious people are also incredibly smart.
 So, it is very likely if you struggle with anxiety, you may also have higher intelligence.
-According to Business Insider, a study by psychologist Alexander Penny of Lakehead University found that students who reported more worry scored higher on verbal intelligence tests.
+According to a Business Insider study by psychologist Alexander Penny of Lakehead University, students who reported more worry scored higher on verbal intelligence tests.

-Another study in 2012 by psychologists Tsachi Ein-Dor and Orgad Tal of Israel found that “anxious individuals were less willing to be delayed on their way to deliver a warning message.”
+In another study in 2012 by psychologists Tsachi Ein-Dor and Orgad Tal of Israel, it was found that “anxious individuals were less willing to be delayed on their way to deliver a warning message.”
 It appears to be that people who have more anxiety are also more alert and effective at tasks.

 When to seek help for anxiety that is out of control?

 Anxiety can take a negative toll on our physical health.
 As said in an article from Harvard Medical Publishing, “Anxiety has been implicated in several chronic physical illnesses, including heart disease, chronic respiratory disorders, and gastrointestinal conditions.”
 It is important that chronic anxiety is not left unchecked for long periods of time.
 “When people with these disorders have untreated anxiety, the disease itself is more difficult to treat, their physical symptoms often become worse, and in some cases, they die sooner.”